paulomarquesc/AzureRmStorageTable/docs/Get-AzTableTable.md

 # Get-AzTableTable

 ## SYNOPSIS
-Gets a Table object, it can be from Azure Storage Table or Cosmos DB in preview support.
+Gets a Table object to be used in all other cmdlets.

 ## SYNTAX